-FIFTY SIX ‘number crunchers’ from Year 8 at Cowley International College have won awards in a UK junior maths challenge.
+FORTY NINE ‘number crunchers’ from Year 7 and 8 at Cowley International College have won medals in a UK junior maths challenge.

-The number of awards won in this challenge is a personal best for the college.
+The number of Gold medals won in this challenge is a personal best for the college.
 In the past, our students have achieved Bronze, Silver and Gold certificates, and many have qualified for further rounds.

 A massive thank you also goes out to our brilliant maths teacher, Mrs Lloyd, for all the training and encouragement given to our competitors.
 We also give thanks to the parents and carers who continue to support their daughter/son in their academic and extra-curricular endeavours.